wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 **Note:** To ensure that dashboards display correctly, use only the default EC2 instance name for the ECS cluster.

-## Create AWS Fargate Task Definition for Wavefront
+## Create AWS ECS Fargate Task Definition for Wavefront

 Wavefront maintains an image of cAdvisor that includes a Wavefront storage driver.
 These steps create an ECS task definition that ensures the Wavefront cAdvisor container automatically runs on each EC2 instance in your ECS cluster.